-After launch it is vital that you maintain communication/relationships with people you contacted during the pre-lunch phase.
+After launch, it is vital that you maintain communication/relationships with people you contacted during the pre-launch phase.
 Some won’t reply to your messages because they want to see evidence of results first.
 Therefore, as your campaign gains traction, you should keep them updated with how it is going.

 3) Leverage backers